15.ai: 2020–2022: Release and operation

-15.ai was released in March 2020 as a free and non-commercial web application that did not require user registration to use, but did require the user to accept its terms of service before proceeding.
+15.ai was released on March 2, 2020 as a free and non-commercial web application that did not require user registration to use, but did require the user to accept its terms of service before proceeding.
 At the time of its launch, the platform had a limited selection of available characters, including those from My Little Pony: Friendship Is Magic and Team Fortress 2.
 Users were permitted to create any content with the synthesized voices under two conditions: they had to properly credit 15.ai by including "15.ai" in any posts, videos, or projects using the generated audio; and they were prohibited from mixing 15.ai outputs with other text-to-speech outputs in the same work to prevent misrepresentation of the technology's capabilities.
+On March 8, 2020, Tyler McVicker of Valve News Network uploaded a YouTube video showcasing 15.ai.

 More voices were added to the website in the following months.
 In late 2020, 15 implemented a multi-speaker embedding in the deep neural network, which enabled the simultaneous training of multiple voices.
 Following this, the website's roster expanded from eight to over fifty characters.
 In addition, this implementation allowed the deep learning model to recognize common emotional patterns across different characters, even when certain emotions were missing from the characters' training data.

 By May 2020, the site had served over 4.2 million audio files to users.
 In early 2021, the application gained popularity after skits, memes, and fan content created using 15.ai went viral on Twitter, TikTok, Reddit, Twitch, Facebook, and YouTube.
 At its peak, the platform incurred operational costs of per month from AWS infrastructure needed to handle millions of daily voice generations; despite receiving offers from companies to acquire 15.ai and its underlying technology, the website remained independent and was funded out of the personal previous startup earnings of the developer.